 Current projects include a site-specific, all-female dance piece featuring Mira Calix and Kristen McNally, and an accompanying film developed from ideas around Mazzolari’s talismanic sculptural sphere, Prayer Wheel Study.

-New works by Mazzolari will be exhibited at the gallery in February 2021.
+New works by Mazzolari will be exhibited at the gallery between April and May 2021.